motorcycle 101 guides

 • Violate any traffic law

 If you fail any of the sections for the Maryland motorcycle license test the first time, you are allowed to retake it the following day.
-Following a subsequent failure, you will have to wait at least a week before you are allowed to try again.
+Following a subsequent failure, you will have to wait at least a week before you are allowed to retry.

 5. Maryland Motorcycle Passenger Laws

-• The back part of a large driver’s seat
+• On the back part of a large driver’s seat

 • Towards the rear as a separate saddle